 5 – Construction Document Phase

 As the regulatory agencies review the design/ permit documents for compliance to applicable regulations, we advance these documents to become construction documents.
-This is accomplished by adding sufficiently detailed information and specifications to allow the project to be build with minimal requests for additional information.
+This is accomplished by adding sufficiently detailed information and specifications to allow a general contractor or sub-trades to bid and execute the build of the project design with minimal requests for additional information from the design team.
 (Ex.
-The building authority is not concerned with what tile was chosen for the bathroom and how it will be installed but we and the clients are, so we must communicate this information to the installer with construction drawings and specifications*).
+The building authority is not concerned with what tile was chosen for the bathroom and how it will be installed but we and the clients do.
+So we communicate this information to the installer with construction drawings and specifications*).

 6 – Bidding/ Negotiation Phase

 In this phase, our involvement is applicable in a traditional Design Bid Build delivery model, as well as, other delivery models at different involvement scales.
 There are many newer delivery models which have been introduced over the years such as Aligned, Construction Management, Design-Build, Integrated Project Delivery, Project Management and Public-Private Partnership.
 Each project delivery model has its own benefits and drawbacks which are worth exploring in more detail.

 7 – Construction Phase

 As architects during construction of the project, we perform periodic general reviews, attend site meetings, review shop drawings, issue supplemental details and payment certifications to name some.
 As construction managers, we can generate and track the construction budget and schedule, provide accurate material estimates, as well as, negotiate and source them, commission sub-trades, provide full time on site representation, coordinate sub-trades and the clients’ own forces, update construction drawings in real-time etc.